 Dual diagnosis treatment is a coordinated approach to treating co-occurring mental health and substance use disorders.
 The Colorado dual diagnosis treatment center at Mile High Recovery Center in Denver provides a wide range of evidence-based dual diagnosis treatments in inpatient or outpatient format.
-Call today to learn more about Mile High Recovery’s programs for dual diagnosis treatment and to find out about common types of dual diagnoses.
+Call today to learn more about Mile High Recovery Center’s programs for dual diagnosis treatment and to find out about common types of dual diagnoses.

 5 Common Types of Dual Diagnosis Cases